 Mentors must be BES members with more than five years work experience in any sector of relevance to ecology.

 You can be based anywhere in the world, as long as you are happy to participate by email, telephone or Skype.
 Mentoring pairs must keep in touch on a regular basis (via phone, Skype or in person).
 A minimum of 3 contact hours in total will be expected, per month.

 Not You?
-We are developing a mentoring network open to ecologists of any gender and at any career stage.
-Contact Samina Zaman if you are interested.
+We are currently developing a mentoring network open to ecologists of any gender and at any career stage.
+Contact Amy Padfield if you are interested.

 How to apply & key dates

-For more information on what is expected from mentors and mentees, including training provision please see the Guide to the BES Women in Ecology Mentoring Scheme.
-Please read this short document before you complete your application.
+For more information on what is expected from mentors and mentees, please read the Guide to the BES Women In Ecology Mentoring Scheme

 Why mentoring for women?